Minimize Exposure Bias of Seq2Seq Models in Joint Entity and Relation Extraction: Investigation on Data Model Bias

 \subsection{Orders within Triplets}

 In Seq2UMTree, the relation, head entity and tail entity are still decoded in a predefined order (e.g., $h$-$r$-$t$ or $r$-$t$-$h$).
 We enumerate all six possible decoding orders in each dataset and compare the performances.
 The results are shown in Table. \ref{tab:order}.
-We can see that the order $r$-$t$-$h$ gains the highest F1 scores in both datasets, 74\% and 77\% in DuIE and NYT, respectively.
-Other orders all gain comparable scores in DuIE, except for $t$-$h$-$r$ and $h$-$t$-$r$, whose recalls drop by 61\% and 40\%, respectively.
+The performances varies by order within triplets, while the recalls for orders $t$-$h$-$r$ and $h$-$t$-$r$ drop drastically in both datasets, respectively.

 We then hypothesize that the order within the triplets matters in some way.
 Thinking of this, we decide to look into the training phase time step by time step, and find that these 2 orders cannot even fit training set well: the recall for $h$-$t$-$r$ is only 13\% on the training set (12\% on the test set).
 Moreover, most of the the predictions are missing on the first time step ($h$).
 This implies that the position of $r$ provides information important to the predictions and proved our hypothesis.
 By thorough error analysis, we realize that for the order $h$-$t$-$r$ ($t$-$h$-$r$ follows the same logic), the model has to predict all $t$ with regard to $h$ in the second time step, without constraints from the $r$, and this makes every possible entity to be a prediction candidate.
 However, the model is unable to eliminate no-relation entity pairs at the third time step, thus the model is prone to feed entity pairs to the classification layer with an low odds (low recall) but high confidence (high precision).